Acaisoft/bolt-api/README.md

 ###### Services:

-Start redis and db first, then api, then hasura.
+Start redis and db first, then api, then hasura, finally any monitoring.

 Port forward to bolt-deployer using:
 ```